Second Amendment sanctuary: Illinois

-Besides the Second Amendment Sanctuaries listed above by law, sheriffs of 26 counties and the police chief of 1 municipality listed below have vowed not to enforce any part of gun control legislation HB 5471 or the "Protect Illinois Communities Act" signed in 2023.
+Besides the Second Amendment sanctuaries listed above by law, sheriffs of 26 counties and the police chief of 1 municipality listed below have vowed not to enforce any part of gun control legislation HB 5471 or the "Protect Illinois Communities Act" signed in 2023.
+This law prohibits the sale of certain semiautomatic firearms that it defines as assault weapons, as well as high-capacity magazines.
+Assault weapons already owned are legal to possess if registered with the state police by January 1, 2024.